H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 This chapter describes WOAH (Weighted Optimization Algorithm Hierarchy) as used in Ms. Egeria Jarvis.
 WOAH is inspired by the Whale Optimization Algorithm (WOA), a metaheuristic that models humpback whale hunting with exploration and exploitation phases, but it is not a textbook WOA implementation.
 In this system, WOAH is a set of services that evaluate and weight multiple agents (LLMs, DGMs, RAG paths) and feed those weights into the consciousness and orchestration layers, helping coordinate many minds rather than optimizing a single numeric function.

-WOAH should therefore be understood as a WO-inspired orchestration pattern implemented in FastAPI and Python, with classical scoring and weighting logic, rather than as a fully formal WOA with provable convergence guarantees.
+WOAH should therefore be understood as a WOA‑inspired orchestration pattern implemented in FastAPI and Python, with classical scoring and weighting logic, rather than as a fully formal WOA with provable convergence guarantees.

 ## Classical Whale Optimization Algorithm